internetofwater/geoconnex.us/README.md

 The value of `https://geoconnex.us` can be illustrated considering two use cases:

 1. Indexing and discovering models and research from public sector, private sector, or academic projects about a particular place or environmental feature.
 1. Building a federated multi-organization monitoring network in which all member-systems reference common monitored features and are discoverable through a community index.

+See https://geoconnex.us/demo for a mockup of data discovery and access workflows that `https://geoconnex.us` aspires to enable.

 These use cases imply requirements that `https://geoconnex.us` helps satisfy: